mcarreon23/My---Python---Portfolio/README.md

 while the player still wins money.

 Magic 8 Ball

 In this programs the user inputs a question and using the random choice function then  output of several answers stored in a list that range from yes to no ones will be chosen at random and will respond to the user's question.

 - This program is unique because there is a variety if response available and this program evaluates if the input is a question because if it is not there the statesmen will not be evaluated.
 The user would have to re enter the statement as a question.

+Tetris

+This program analyzes the top 100 scores in the history of tetris and there are several functions built into this program to analyze these 100 scores.
+This program can determines what is the biggest score and what is the smallest score, aside from this if the user scores a high score they can check if it beats the top scores and if it does it will be appended into the list.
+- Hey features are that it sorts through a list and is able to identify the biggest and smallest number
+- Another one would be the ability to append new high scores and remove the previous names so that it is only top 100 scores.